danialgoodwin/ultimate-os/README.md

 app-key + f1: show keyboard shortcuts. (would work for all apps, would be able to toggle profiles and modify shortcuts).
 Might just leave f1 as help?
 Though eventually make it easy to change?

+## Maybe
+- Similar commands for browsing directories, files, and database tables